CsabaDu/CsabaDu.DynamicTestData/README.md

 - `TestDataReturns<>` type
 - in combination with the `DynamicObjectArrayRowSource` class
 - for testing in *xUnit*,
-- overriding the default data stratiegy with the `GetRow` method.
+- overriding the default data strategy with the `GetRow` method.

 ***DynamicObjectArrayRowSource** child class*:
 ```csharp